Social class in the United States: Class and politics

 A study by Larry Bartels found a positive correlation between Senate votes and opinions of high income people, conversely, low income people had a negative correlation with Senate votes.

 Democratic nominee Kamala Harris won the highest-income voters in the 2024 United States presidential election, despite losing the presidential election.

 Many politically powerful people make money before coming to office, but in general the political power elite have official incomes in the $150,000 to $185,000 range; members of Congress are paid $174,000, and are effectively required to have a residence in their district as well as one in Washington.

 The relationship between class and politics is less about partisan affiliation and more about the level of political influence.
 Those in the upper class and upper middle class have the greatest influence.
 According to Pew Research, nearly all members of the 118th Congress had a Bachelor's degree, specifically 94% in the House and 99% in the Senate.
 This was far higher than the 38% of American adults age 25+ with a Bachelor's degree in 2023.
 Using the Gilbert Model described earlier, as well as the fact the congressional salary is $174,000 a year, members of the United States Congress can classified as members of the upper middle class and upper class.

-In the 2024 United States presidential election, Democratic nominee Kamala Harris won voters making over $100,000 and $200,000 a year, despite losing the presidential election.
+In the 2024 United States presidential election, the voting patterns along income lines inverted for the first time, except among Black voters.
+Democratic nominee Kamala Harris won voters making over $100,000 and $200,000 a year despite losing the presidential election.
 This was the first time the Democratic Party won the highest-income voters while losing the presidential election.
 Harris in particular did very well among White women with college degrees and voters with graduate degrees, winning them 58-41% and 59-38%, respectively.
 Harris's strongest income demographic consisted of voters making over $200,000 a year, winning 52-46%.
-Harris is a Black woman with a Juris Doctor.
+Harris is a Black woman with a Juris Doctor, who also won Black women 92-7%.

+Among white voters, educational attainment was strongly positively correlated with increased support for Harris.
+Harris lost white voters with high school or less 25-73%, an Associate's degree 31-67%, and some college 38-61%.
+Harris tied among whites with a bachelor's degree 49-49%, and won whites with a graduate degree 58-40%.